EricZinda/Perplexity/docs/pxHowTo/pxHowToImplementAPredication.md

 ...
 ~~~

 `state` is an object that represents the current state of this world when the predication is called.
-It holds the current value of all the MRS variables at this point in the solver backtracking process.
+It holds, among other things, the current value of all the MRS variables at this point in the solver backtracking process.
 Because of backtracking, the same predication can be called many times with different states as the solver attempts to find a solution to the MRS.

 `x_binding` and `i_binding` hold all the information about the variables that `_file_n_of` has.
 All of this information can be obtained directly from the `state` object as well, but the engine conveniently pulls them out and passes them as arguments to cut down on boilerplate code that the developer needs to write.